dantad04/NewGame/README.md

 Mobs now spawn faster over time.
 I added collectible coins to the map.
 There's a new score counter for the coins.
-I gave the bullets a lighting effect.
+I also added a 'health restoration' feature to the coins I gave the bullets a lighting effect.
 (Just for fun)

 I also had some issues with Git which I will implement better as I only just realised I wasn't committing right